From Zero to OneBuilding A Digital Marketplace.

 The Result

-We launched across multiple European markets in rapid succession—Netherlands, Italy, Poland, Austria, Denmark—each rollout taking weeks instead of months because we'd built scalable infrastructure.
-The refactored platform could handle regional variations (language, currency, regulations) without forking the codebase.
+We launched across multiple European markets in rapid succession — Netherlands, Italy, Poland, Austria, Denmark — each rollout running in weeks because the infrastructure was already there.
+The refactored platform handled regional variations in language, currency, and regulation without forking the codebase.

 Business Impact